mkwhalen/RescueShare-OLD/README.md

 # RescueShare
-A platform that allows animal rescue organizations to coordinate with other rescues and nearby volunteers to help reduce overpopulation and the euthenization of healthy pets.
+A platform that allows animal rescue organizations to coordinate with other rescues and nearby volunteers to help reduce overpopulation and the euthanization of healthy pets.

 WORK IN PROGRESS